-“When people hear my music I want them to say damn!
-Who is that?
-I want them to remember when, where, and what they were doing when they heard it.
-I want them to feel the energy, the love and passion, the heat!
+Harold Little has consistently set a standard of excellence in all aspects of his music, from writing to producing to performing, and these fine qualities are evident in his latest release titled Akoben.
+A more cosmopolitan effort that showcases his skills as a trumpeter, songwriter, and producer while throwing down a groove that will make you bob your head and pat your feet.
+Harold says “when people hear my music I want them to say damn!
+I want them to remember when, where, and what they were doing when they heard my music.
+I want them to feel the energy, the love and the passion, the heat!
 I want my music to enter their soul."